JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 # MedPipe3D Projects

-MedPipe3D.jl together with MedEye3D.jl MedEval3D.jl and currently in development MedImage.jl is a set of libraries created to provide essential tools for 3D medical imaging to the Julia language exosystem.
-Recently all of the projects migrated also to the JuliaHealth organization to improve package visibility and promote interoperability.
+MedPipe3D.jl together with MedEye3D.jl MedEval3D.jl and currently in development MedImage.jl is a set of libraries created to provide essential tools for 3D medical imaging to the Julia language ecosystem.
+Recently all of the projects migrated also to the JuliaHealth organization to improve packages visibility and promote interoperability.

 ## Potential Projects